en-arthur/flutter-personalized-learning-app/README.md

 - assets/ — images, fonts, and other static assets
 - test/ — unit and widget tests

-## License
-Specify your license here (e.g., MIT).
-If you don't have one yet, add a LICENSE file to the repo.

 ## Contact
 Author: en-arthur
 GitHub: https://github.com/en-arthur

-If you want, tell me how you use this app (Firebase, REST API, specific state management) and I can update the README with tailored setup steps.